Selecting a Core Vehicle

 Drivetrain

-After the body panels are prepped for paint, the drivetrain work will be begin.
+After the body panels are prepped for paint, the drivetrain work will begin.
 The engine is fully rebuilt to NAO specifications with a slight horsepower increase and to allow the use of unleaded gas.
 There are hundreds of components that make up a Land Rover drivetrain and every one needs to be replaced or rebuilt.
 Land Rovers are famous for many things but oil leaks certainly top the list, we take measures to minimize leaks by using modern solutions and materials.
 Another problem is that modern gasoline has a lower boiling point than it did back in the 60s due to its ethanol content.
-Because the carburetor is mounted over the exhaust manifold, vapor lock and other heat related problem can occur.
+Because the carburetor is mounted over the exhaust manifold, vapor lock, and other heat-related problems can occur.
 We solve this by fitting electronic fuel injection to our engines.
 The computer will decide how to keep the engine running efficiently in all situations and certainly takes the stress out of driving on very hot days or very cold days.
 After the restored motor is dropped into the frame rails, we will mate the transmission to it.
 Original Series IIA transmission gears are not synchronized and require double clutching, a skill that most people today do not have and there is potential for transmission damage with one wrong shift.
-For this reason we install a fully synchronized Series III 4 speed transmission that can be shifted without the hassle of double clutching.
-We also install slightly higher ratio ring and pinion gears to allow the Land Rover to travel at speeds higher than their original top speed of 55 mph.
-These gears are also stronger than the original units and in addition we use 24 spline hardened steel rear half shafts to replace the weak original 10 spline units.
+For this reason, we install a fully synchronized Series III 4 speed transmission that can be shifted without the hassle of double clutching.
+We also offer an overdrive to allow the Land Rover to travel at speeds higher than their original cruising speed of 45 mph.
+In addition, we use hardened steel rear half shafts to replace the original units that are prone to breaking.

 Rolling Chassis